1231301695/TT4L_G6_Requirements_Project/SRS.md

 ## **4.1 Interview** {#4.1-interview}

-The purpose of these interview sessions is to elicit requirements and insights for the University Communication and Service Portal from students, parents, lecturers and administrators of the system itself.
-The focus of this interview is to obtain opinion on the portal’s functions, features and design for improvements and developments.
+The purpose of these interview sessions is to elicit requirements and insights for the EduAxis from students, parents, lecturers and administrators of the system itself.
+The focus of this interview is to obtain opinion on the system’s functions, features and design for improvements and developments.

 ### **4.1.1 Interview 1** {#4.1.1-interview-1}